 The Summit projects require students to collaborate with and be evaluated by local and national public health, policy, health system, research, and community experts and decision-makers uniquely available to GW SMHS given of our location in Washington, D.C.
 Working in teams, students must address topics chosen specifically to enrich students’ current curriculum or clerkship rotation work, and are intended to be instructive, aspirational, and innovative.
 As the curriculum progresses, the projects require increasingly complex real-world problem-solving, synthesis of basic and clinical science learning with population health and public health knowledge, and application of policy, advocacy, and leadership skills.

 These Summits are at the forefront of Clinical Public Health curricular efforts within the field of medical education.
 The cutting edge nature of this novel program has caught the attention of medical schools, physicians, public health experts, and the media alike.
-The program was featured in a recent NPR Morning Edition story and NPR article!
+The program was featured in an NPR Morning Edition story and NPR article.

 The first two Summits are part of the PPS courses, while the third Summit takes place during an Intersession.
 The topics and focus of each Clinical Public Health Summit will continue to evolve to focus on contemporary issues of public health and community health.
 The 4th and final Clinical Public Health Summit is a longitudinal project that runs most of the 4th year of the MD curriculum.
 Recent Clinical Public Health Summits have included: